 By 2020, a Pakastani court ordered the zoo’s doors shut, but officials still didn’t know what to do with Kavaan.

 Enter Cher, who learned the elephant’s plight via the internet.
 Through her charity, she offered to help find Kavaan and other animals a home better suited to their needs.

 Kavaan was transferred to Cambodia's Kulen-Promtep Wildlife Sanctuary in December 2020.
-The former “world’s loneliest elephant” is now thriving — he has plenty of room to roam and is slowly getting to know the other elephants in the sanctuary.
+The former “world’s loneliest elephant” is now thriving — he has plenty of room to roam and is surrounded by several other elephants in the sanctuary.